Postdoc in Epidemiology of Ageing(

-Future Leader of Ageing Research in Europe (FLARE) fellow
+Future Leader of Ageing Research in Europe (FLARE II) fellow

-More than 60% of the European adult population is overweight or obese (hence forth overweight), including persons aged 65 and above.
-Although the negative effect of midlife overweight is well known, the implication of overweight on late life health is less well understood and need to be further researched.
-I use population-based studies that originate from the Swedish Twin Registry (SATSA, OCTO-Twin, and Gender) containing data ranging over fifty years and including 2061 persons to study the association between weight trajectories over the life span and the following outcomes in late life: physical and cognitive health, functional ability, and mortality.
-Further, causal pathways between overweight and health such as genes and life style factors are studied.
+More than 60% of the European adult population is overweight or obese, including persons aged 65 and above.
+Although the negative effect of midlife obesity is well known, the implication of obesity on late life health is less well understood and need to be further researched.
+I use population-based studies that originate from the Swedish Twin Registry (SATSA, OCTO-Twin, and Gender) containing data ranging over 65 years and including 2061 persons to study the association between weight trajectories over the life span and health in late life.
+Further, causal pathways between obesity and health such as genes and life style factors are studied.
 This project gives a unique opportunity to achieve a holistic view on weight and health over the life span and I posit that a life course perspective on weight is crucial in understanding the implications of the obesity epidemic on the ageing population.

 Five selected publications

-Overweight in midlife and later risk of dementia: a 40-year follow-up study.
+Overweight in midlife and risk of dementia: a 40-year follow-up study.

 Overweight and obesity in old age are not associated with greater dementia risk.